alt-html/year-planner/README.md

 Shared planners maintain a "unique" timestamp identifier for the instant that they were created (to second precision).
 Within a small set, any given planner's shared identifier is probably unique, however they are not universal and a shared planner will over-write a planner with the same identifier if opened in the same browser.

-Multiple planners with different "unique" identifiers can be stored in a given browser, allowing for different use cases (home, work, study).
+Multiple planners with different "unique" identifiers can be named and stored in a given browser, allowing for different use cases (home, work, study).

 ## Features